TinkoffCreditSystems/allure-android/allure-kotlin-migration-guide.md

     1. Replace `LogcatClearRule` & `LogcatDumpRule` with `io.qameta.allure.android.rules.LogcatRule` that merges behaviour of those 2 rules.
     1. Change import for `WindowHierarchyRule` to `io.qameta.allure.android.rules.WindowHierarchyRule`
 1. Change import for `AllureAndroidLifecycle` from `io.qameta.allure.espresso.io.qameta.allure.espresso` -> `io.qameta.allure.android.AllureAndroidLifecycle`
+    1. Migrate `addAttachment` / `prepareAttachment` methods as the signature changed (renamed & reordered parameters, fixed nullability).
+Most importantly the `file` parameter type was changed from `File` to either `ByteArray` or `InputStream`.
+The easiest way to migrate it is to convert the `file` to `InputStream` (e.g. `FileInputStream(file)`).
+    1. Where possible migrate `addAttachment` to `Allure.attachment` as this is the API that should be used for updating allure results.
 1. Change import for `LogCatListener` from `io.qameta.allure.espresso.listener.LogCatListener` -> `io.qameta.allure.android.listeners.LogcatListener`
 1. Migrate screenshots taking from `deviceScreenshot` to `io.qameta.allure.android.allureScreenshot` that allows to specify quality and scale of a screenshot.